tiwahusoftware/tiwahusoftware.github.io/index.md

 ## Llama Music

-    New app for Windows 10 coming soon...
+    A new app coming soon to all your Windows 10 devices...

 [![Llama Music](img/store-lma-252x252.png)][link-store-lma]